orientechnologies/orientdb-docs/Full-Text-Index.md

           FULLTEXT ENGINE LUCENE</code>
 </pre>

+The default analyzer used by OrientDB when a Lucene index is created id the [StandardAnalyzer](https://lucene.apache.org/core/5_3_2/core/org/apache/lucene/analysis/standard/StandardAnalyzer.html).

 ### Analyzer

-This creates a basic FullText Index with the Lucene Engine on the specified properties.
-In the even that you do not specify the analyzer, OrientDB defaults to [StandardAnalyzer](http://lucene.apache.org/core/4_7_0/analyzers-common/org/apache/lucene/analysis/standard/StandardAnalyzer.html).

-In addition to the StandardAnalyzer, you can also create indexes that use different analyzer, using the `METADATA` operator through [`CREATE INDEX`](SQL-Create-Index.md).
+In addition to the StandardAnalyzer, full text indexes can be configured to use different analyzer by the `METADATA` operator through [`CREATE INDEX`](SQL-Create-Index.md).

+Configure the index on `City.name` to use the `EnglishAnalyzer`:
 <pre>
-orientdb> <code class="lang-sql userinput">CREATE INDEX City.name ON City(name) FULLTEXT ENGINE LUCENE METADATA
+orientdb> <code class="lang-sql userinput">CREATE INDEX City.name ON City(name)
-          {"analyzer": "org.apache.lucene.analysis.en.EnglishAnalyzer"}</code>
+            FULLTEXT ENGINE LUCENE METADATA {
+                "analyzer": "org.apache.lucene.analysis.en.EnglishAnalyzer"
+            }</code>
 </pre>

 **(from 2.1.16)**